Nobody 2

-Nobody 2 is a 2025 American action thriller film directed by Timo Tjahjanto from a screenplay by Derek Kolstad and Aaron Rabin.
+Nobody 2 is a 2025 American action thriller film directed by Timo Tjahjanto (in his English-language debut) from a screenplay by Derek Kolstad and Aaron Rabin.
 It is a sequel to Nobody (2021).
 Bob Odenkirk, Connie Nielsen, RZA, Colin Salmon, Gage Munroe, Paisley Cadorath and Christopher Lloyd reprise their roles from the first film while John Ortiz, Colin Hanks, and Sharon Stone play new characters.
+In the film, a retired assassin and family man Hutch Mansell (Odenkirk) tries to reconnect with his wife Becca (Nielsen) and kids on a relaxing vacation.
+Instead, they land in a small town where an old theme park hides a dangerous criminal drug and smuggling ring.